righettig/ensek-interview-test/README.md

 	DONE create dbcontext for meter readinng
 	DONE create meter reading repository service

-	unit test controller (return number of failures/success)
+	DONE implement endpoint to read data from csv file
 		validations:
-		1) no duplicates (discuss how to scale using cache?)
+			1) no duplicates
-		2) no invalid ids allowed
+			2) no invalid account ids allowed
+			3) check format to be NNNNN

+	DONE update postman collection in order to test the endpoint

-		3) new read SHOULD NOT be OLDER than existing one
+	TODO validation: new read SHOULD NOT be OLDER than existing one

-		4) check format
+	code cleanup & refactoring

+	unit testing
+		controller (return number of failures/success)
+		service: validations
+		data context?

-	create angular client
-	create react client
+	create angular client | create react client

-	TODO: sql server db

 ### API design:

 	POST /meter-reading-uploads